Why should I compare car insurance?

 You can also check if your policy is listed on the Motor Insurers’ Bureau’s Motor Insurance Database.
 This records the policy details of all vehicles insured in the UK – if your vehicle is not listed, your policy is not legitimate.

-If you’ve received suspicious correspondence from an insurer then let them know as soon as possible.
+If you’ve received suspicious correspondence from an insurer, let the insurer know as soon as possible using contact details you have verified independently.
 It’s also worth keeping a close eye on your credit report – this will allow you to pick up on any searches by companies you don’t recognise, which could indicate a fraudulent application made in your name.

 If you think you’ve been the victim of any type of fraud, contact the police.
 Take photographs, make sketches, and gather documentation or any other details that might be useful to an investigation.